top of page

 Sing's scrambled eggs

-For a while as each server approaches and places an order of however-many manicotti plates, Sing--who is busy scrambling eggs--points, and in his pronounced Chinese accent responds,
+For a while, as each server approaches and places an order of however-many manicotti plates, Sing—who's busy scrambling eggs, points and in his pronounced Chinese accent, responds, “Manicotti oveh deh.
+Next.”

 Several more times the waitstaff repeatedly approach Sing, and Sing repeatedly responds,

-“Manicotti oveh deh!
+Manicotti oveh deh!
 Next!”

-Through all of this, Ming, who has been deluged with SCRAMBLED EGG requests which of course Sing is serving, has a much higher level of tolerance.
+Through all of this, Ming, who has been deluged with SCRAMBLED EGG requests which Sing is serving, has a much higher level of tolerance.
 After each egg appeal he merely cocks his head with a motion to Sing.

-During this dinner hour, Ming has several servers who, when they pick up the fish of the day, repeatedly ask,
+During this dinner hour, Ming has several servers who, when they pick up their fish of the day, repeatedly ask, “What kind of fish is this?”

 “What is this fish?”